andrewcsmith09/DogBreedIdentifier/README.md

 ## Features

-- Dog breed classification using a pre-trained ResNet50V2 model.
+- Dog breed classification using a Python script that leverages a pre-trained ResNet50V2 model.
 - Flask backend for serving predictions.
 - Unity frontend for user interaction and image uploading.